 Reverse T3 Treatment Guide + How to “Flush” it out of Your Body & Start Feeling Better

-Reverse T3 could be the missing link to figuring out why you're still have hypothyroid symptoms on thyroid medications.
+Reverse T3 could be the missing link to finding out why you still have hypothyroid symptoms despite taking thyroid medication.

 Or why you feel terrible with "normal" lab tests...

-The crazy part is that most Doctors don't even order Reverse T3 and even if they do most don't know what to do with it.
+The crazy part is that most Doctors don't even order Reverse T3 and even if they do most aren't sure what to do with the results.

 That's why it's so important for you to understand the basics of Reverse T3 and thyroid function so you can be informed when you see your Doctor.